Family Engagement

 Family engagement happens when families have a primary and meaningful role in decision-making processes regarding the care their child is receiving.
 It is a collaborative process used to build genuine and effective partnerships over time.
 Meaningful family engagement is about improving health and well-being for all children and families and it happens at system, community and individual levels.

-Families want to be sure that their child’s needs are met.
 Having both family members and professionals work together as equal partners improves care for children with special health care needs.
-Family engagement is being an active and valued partner.
-Family perspective is valuable!
+Family perspective is valuable.

 • Focus groups or interviews